andrasq/node-bxson/README.md

 ### decode( bytes )

 Recover the item that corresponds to the `bytes`.
+If `bytes` is longer than the encoded item, only The first encoded item is decoded and returned.

 ## Todo